monero-ecosystem/monero-translations/weblate.md

 This guide will give all the info you need to perform both tasks.

 ### 0. Start!
-Go to the [project page](https://translate.getmonero.org/projects/monero/), click on the tool you would like to contribute to (for example CLI or GUI wallet) and select the language.
+Go to the [project page](https://translate.getmonero.org/projects/), click on the tool you would like to contribute to (for example the CLI, or GUI wallet) and select the language.
 You will see some statistics and a series of lines in different colours:
 ![screenshot](/media/weblate/strings_status.png)

 **Green:** You can ignore these, unless you would like to review already translated strings.